Education Policy(Master's Programs)

 Curriculum Structure

-As lecture classes, we offer Advanced Studies Experimental Psychology, Advanced Studies of Basic Psychology, Advanced Study of Behaviormetrics, Advanced Studies in Behavior, and Advanced Study of Neuroscience.
+As lecture classes, we offer Advanced Studies of Psychology and Advanced Study of Neuroscience.
 Lectures and seminars are mainly taught by faculty of the Graduate School of Human Relations.
 However, we aim to provide our students with an internationally high level of specialized knowledge by annually inviting eminent professors from both inside and outside Japan to lecture on recent topics and related fields.

-Furthermore, we hold annual seminar in the core subjects of behavior analysis, perceptional psychology, cognitive psychology, developmental psychology, biopsychology, and cognitive neuroscience.
+Furthermore, we hold annual seminar in the core subjects of learning psychology, perceptional psychology, cognitive psychology, developmental psychology, and physiology/neuropsychology.
 Students in these classes will read related specialist papers as well as acquire experimental and applicative skills.
 Similarly, in the Experiment: Special Study of Psychology classes, students assist professors in supervising the experiments of undergraduate students taking practical classes.
 This allows students the opportunity to review their own basic knowledge, as well as gain teaching experience.

-Advanced Studies in Clinical Psychology, Human Engineering and Ergonomics, and Practice of Behavior Modification are all classes which aim to provide students with a wide range of knowledge which links with related fields, and to allow students to acquire a mindset of contributing to society.
+Seminar in developmental science, Advanced study of applied psychology, and Advanced practice in clinical developmental psychology are all classes which aim to provide students with a wide range of knowledge which links with related fields, and to allow students to acquire a mindset of contributing to society.
 These classes also in part allow students to learn applicative techniques.
 Furthermore, due to the interdisciplinary nature of the school, students have the opportunity to take classes from other majors, which significantly contributes to their knowledge of related fields.

 All Psychology major students are able to take classes from majors other than their own after consulting with their academic advisor.
 This gives students the opportunity to learn alongside and have discussions with students studying majors other than experimental psychology.